Is Canada the TPS solution?

 That’s a risk TPS recipients take when they head north.

-As a Temporary Protected Status attorney, I do not feel the trek to Canada should be undertaken lightly.
+As a lawyer who helps Temporary Protected Status applicants, I do not feel the trek to Canada should be undertaken lightly.

 Every TPS beneficiary considering the trip needs to weigh all their options.